kpyush/uNote/README.md

 # E Paper based Sticky note replacement

-This repository contains a Zephyr example application.
+This repository contains uNote application.
 The main purpose of this repository is to serve as a reference on how to structure Zephyr-based applications.
 Some of the features demonstrated in this example are: